mathieucaroff/cellexp/README.md

-# CAE1D - Cellular Automaton Explorer 1d
+# Cellexp - Cellular Automaton Explorer 1d

 An cellular automaton (CA) explorer to understand and unveil properties of CAs in 1D.